What is Intellectual Property?

 Design infringement is the act of selling, importing, or renting a product with the same or similar design to a registered design without the permission of the design owner, even though the exclusive right to the design exists.
-Design infringement is prohibited under the Design Law.
+Design infringement is prohibited by the Design Law.

-So, what constitutes design infringement?
+What constitutes design infringement?

 Examples of Design Rights